JetBrains/compose-multiplatform/tutorials/Swing_Integration/README.md

-# Integration of Compose for Desktop with Swing
+# Integration of Compose for Desktop and Swing

 ## What is covered